 - Declare and pay income tax

 What you can’t do with the D7 visa

 The resident citizen will not be able to work in another EU country, as each EU country has its own rules for authorizing work by foreigners.

-It is true that the holder can visit another Schengen country for up to 90 days, but to be able to reside and work in Portugal it is necessary to comply with the requirements to become a Portuguese resident.
+The holder can indeed visit another Schengen country for up to 90 days.
+Still, to be able to reside and work in Portugal, it is necessary to comply with the requirements to become a Portuguese resident.

 Taxation in Portugal

 When talking about D7 Visa, one of the first questions that come up is related to tax.